raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
-Move all of the code which previously ran after the green flag was clicked, so that it runs `when I receive 'Start the round'`{:class="blockevents"}.
+Add a `when I receive 'Start the round'`{:class="blockevents"} block, and then move all of the code from below the `when green flag clicked`{:class="blockevents"} block to below this new block.

 ![Flag sprite](images/flag-sprite.png)